mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Glossary.rst

         Equality of values, or two references that point to objects that have the same value.

+    inheritance
+        A class can be declared as a **child** of a **parent** class.
+The child inherits all the features of the parent.

+    override
+        A child class inherits the methods of its parent.
+However, a method may be redefined in the child (with the same name as in the parent) to operate differently.

+    polymorphism
+        Taking on different forms.
+A polymorphic method operates differently depending on the class of the object - either as the recipient of the message or as an argument to the method.

     shallow copy
         To copy the contents of an object, including any references to embedded objects; implemented by the ``copy`` function in the ``copy`` module.